tetratelabs/istio-0to60/docs/the-app.md

     kubectl get ns -Listio-injection
     ```

-You can list the mutating webhooks in your kubernetes cluster and confirm that the sidecar injector is present.
+You can list the mutating webhooks in your Kubernetes cluster and confirm that the sidecar injector is present.

 ```shell
 kubectl get mutatingwebhookconfigurations